bilaldekar/todo-app-angular/README.md

 ## Development server

-Run `ng serve -o` to run and open the app in the navigator `http://localhost:4200/`.
+Run `ng serve -o` to run the app, the navigator will automatically open : `http://localhost:4200/myday`.